 You can import customer data summarized or aggregated by a level of standard geography.
 You can also create maps and reports based on your customer data.
 This will work with the codes for any level of standard geography.

-- An imported customer file with geographic codes and summarized data (please see Importing Customers for more information)
+- An imported customer file containing geographic codes and summarized data

 Note: While geographic codes can represent any geographic level, the data in these files will only roll up to completely nested higher geographies.
 The entire geographic code must be in a single field, with leading zeros included where applicable.
 The codes must also be unique.
 If the same code exists multiple times, the data will not be aggregated automatically.